BrazenCloud/beachhead/README.md

   - **settings**: An object containing each parameter name with the value to use.
 - **installedTag**: The tag to apply to the asset in BrazenCloud when the agent has been installed.

-With the config written, it needs to be put into the `beachheadconfig` index in the newly created group.
+With the config written, it needs to be put into the `deployerconfig` index in the newly created group.
 This can be done using the API, most easily using the [PowerShell SDK](https://github.com/brazencloud/powershell) and the included [Invoke-BcBulkDatastoreInsert2](repoScripts/functions/Invoke-BcBulkDatastoreInsert2.ps1) function:

 ```powershell
 # load up the Invoke-BcBulkDatastoreInsert2 function